 The foundation of Biogen’s philosophy – Caring Deeply – can be seen in the ways we engage with the communities where we work.

 At Biogen, we are dedicated to inspiring the next generation of scientists through our support of youth and science, technology, engineering, and mathematics (STEM) education and to being agents of positive change with lasting impact by building stronger and healthier communities.

 We aspire to be a positive presence wherever we operate, demonstrated by our employee volunteerism efforts, such as Care Deeply Day, the grants we make through the Biogen Foundation and our unique, hands-on Community Labs, which have provided more than 50,000 students a hands-on introduction to the wonders of science since 2002.

-The mission of the Biogen Foundation is to provide access to science education and essential human services to children and their families in the communities in which Biogen operates.
-We are committed to sparking a passion for science and discovery, supporting effective science education initiatives, and strengthening efforts to make science education and science careers accessible to diverse populations.
-We want to inspire the next generation of scientists who will tackle the challenging issues of tomorrow.
-We want young people to know that science is fun, science is for everyone, and that they can change the world through science.
+The Biogen Foundation supports access to science education and to essential human services for children and their families in the communities in which Biogen facilities are located.
+The Foundation is committed to sparking a passion for science and discovery, supporting effective science education initiatives and strengthening efforts to make science education and science careers accessible to diverse populations.

 U.S. Grants Program provides access to science education programs and essential human services to children and their families in the communities in which Biogen has facilities in the U.S. – specifically in Greater Boston and North Carolina.
 The Foundation’s fiscal year is the calendar year and grant applications are considered on a quarterly basis throughout the year.